WLNE-TV: Local programming

 On June 19, 2016, WLNE debuted In the Arena, with former Providence mayor Joe Paolino Jr. as host.
 The show initially consisted of a round table discussion with guest political analysts and Paolino as moderator.
 It has since evolved into a more traditional one-on-one interview with Paolino and a single guest.
+When ABC programming moved from WLNE to WJAR channel 10.2, In the Arena moved as well.
 The show's title is a reference to a passage in President Theodore Roosevelt's Citizenship in a Republic speech about "The Man in the Arena".

 WLNE had been the market home of The Jerry Lewis MDA Labor Day Telethon since 1993.
 As WTEV, it was one of the first affiliates of the "Love Network" when it was formed in 1968.
 Local segments had been broadcast from the Warwick Mall for several years.
 In 2007, the telethon relocated to the Marriott hotel in downtown Providence.
 In 2008, the telethon was broadcast from Twin River Casino in Lincoln.
 Local segments continued to be broadcast from Twin River until 2012, when the telethon became the MDA Show of Strength.
 The following year, the show began being televised over one national network (ABC) and the local segments were discontinued.
 The final Show of Strength was broadcast in 2014.

 WLNE became the first station in Rhode Island to broadcast a local program in high-definition when it aired Bristol's 4th of July Parade in 2008 live with production facilities provided by Comcast.
 In 2009, the station won an Emmy Award for its pre-parade special, Reflections of the Fourth: Celebrating Bristol, from the Boston/New England chapter of the National Academy of Television Arts and Sciences.
 The parade was not broadcast in 2011 amidst the change in station ownership, but would return in 2012.
 WLNE had carried the parade from 2006 until 2021.